about the website

 yoon-kyu sung (성윤규)

-interests: public health innovations, food sustainability, patient-physician interaction, health disparities
+interests: public health innovations, food sustainability, patient-physician interaction, health disparities, food insecurity, mental health

-favorite foods: perilla/sesame leaf, pork belly, bubble tea/boba, runny eggs, korean fried chicken, bread pudding, pumpkin, matcha, noodles of any kind, kalbi, chicken parmesan, mac&cheese, brown butter, strawberry cake
+favorite foods: pizza, perilla/sesame leaf, pork belly, runny eggs, any cheeses, korean fried chicken, matcha, noodles of any kind, kalbi, chicken parmesan, avocado, brown butter

 "You have creative gifts.
 You are a gifted musician or mechanic or teacher or dancer or woodworker or organizer or landscaper or quilter or preacher, and God wants you to use your gifts for his glory.
 He doesn’t want you to waste them or hoard them.
 He wants you to use them to benefit those around you and to bring him honor.
 He wants you to steward your gifts, not waste them."